agnij-dutta/LocaList/README.md

-# Community Pulse
+# LocaList

 A location-aware community platform that brings neighbors together through local events and community issue reporting.
 Built with Next.js 15, TypeScript, and SQLite.

 ## 🌟 Overview

-Community Pulse combines event discovery with community issue reporting in a single, user-friendly platform.
+LocaList combines event discovery with community issue reporting in a single, user-friendly platform.
 The application uses GPS-based filtering to show only relevant content within a 3-5km radius, ensuring users see what matters in their immediate neighborhood.

 ## ✨ Key Features